 - Courses officially titled “Research Independent Study,” coded R, count toward the Research requirement.

 - One Independent Study or Research Independent Study course may be submitted toward the Writing in the Discipline (WID) requirement.
 Such ‘W’ designation may be appropriate for a second semester Research Independent Study credit.
-Here is more information on the WID option and the form that must be submitted by student and advisor.
+Learn more about the WID option and view the form that must be submitted by student and advisor.

 Expectations & Recordkeeping